siriusctrl/UniPublic/CS/week10.md

 - RAM is a huge 1-D array of bytes
   - We need to keep track of where in RAM each variable is kept
 - Assembly language has its own named variables, not in RAM
-  - Registers
+  - Registers (only list some special one)
-    - Special registers
     - Program counter
       - Location of the currently executing command
         - What command we are up to
     - Flags
       - Many binary values like “last operation produced zero”
-          - It is zero or none-zero output
+        - It is zero or none-zero output.
         - Do we have a carry?
 - Stack
   - Why?
     - We would like a specific place to store C local variable apart from global variable